m-hasan-n/hlp/README.md

 to test the HLP algorithm on new scenes unseen during training and visualize the high-level generated plan.

-## Have a question?
-For queries about the HLP algorithm, please contact Mohamed Hasan (m.hasan@leeds.ac.uk).
-For queries about the VR dataset, please contact Matthew Warburton (m.warburton@leeds.ac.uk).

 ## Citation
 If you find our code/dataset useful in your research, please cite our work: